posativ/acrylamid/docs/filters.rst

     Pandoc, pandoc

 :Arguments:
-    First argument is the FORMAT like Markdown, textitle and so on.
+    First argument is the FORMAT like Markdown, textile and so on.
 All arguments after that are applied as additional long-opts to pandoc.

 This is filter is a universal converter for various markup language such as Markdown, reStructuredText, Textile and LaTeX (including special extensions by